 - How to solve the front desk check-in problem?

 - 1 The integration to system

 - 4 Hotel App Testing

-Hotels and hospitality is an industry where efficient and smooth workflow is one of the major requirements.
+Hospitality is an industry where efficient and smooth workflow are the major requirements.
 Since this is a kind of service that needs to make their customers happy and satisfied by the experience - it is critical to handle efficiently.